 Somebody forgot to tell Suffolk that England’s weather is supposed to be overcast and rainy.
 The county receives more sunshine and less rain than elsewhere in the country.
 If you book your holiday letting during the summer, you can generally expect blue skies and warm, pleasant temperatures.
 Winters are typically mild, while spring and autumn bring agreeable temperatures and clear days.

 Attractions in Suffolk

 One of the the town’s best attractions is the internationally renowned Abbey Gardens, a stunning series of gardens built on the site of the old Benedictine Abbey.
 Bury St Edmunds Cathedral overlooks a rose garden, an aviary, a play area and some 20,000 plants in the central space alone.
-As this is a market town, make sure you visit the Bury St Edmunds Weekly Street Market, which in fact takes place twice a week.
+As this is a market town, make sure you visit the Bury St Edmunds Weekly Street Market, which actually takes place twice a week.

 The 1165-built Orford Castle is another very well-preserved Suffolk landmark.
-Located just outside Ipswich, it is a small but fascinating slice of history also affording great views of Orford Ness.
+Located just outside Ipswich, it is a small but fascinating slice of history, also affording great views of Orford Ness.

 Suffolk’s annual events

 Suffolk hosts many great events throughout the year, and with a bit of luck there’ll be one taking place during your stay in your Suffolk holiday cottage.
 These events cover everything from horse racing to food and outdoor pursuits.

 Newmarket Racecourse is one of the most famous in the country, hosting many races between April and November.
 If you can, try and attend the Newmarket July Festival.
 The premier meet of the year is a very stylish and fun affair.
 Dress smartly and enjoy a few glasses of champagne over the course of the three-day event.